 Edit: Retrieves the scheduler interface, allowing you to change any aspect of the task configuration.

 Manage credentials: Opens the credentials selection modal, allowing you to change the credentials associated with the dataset.

 The following table lists the defaults and maximums for refresh-related activities.

-For on-premise installations, consider the maximum setting as the default.
+For Self-Managed AI Platform installations, consider the maximum setting as the default.